Makizy/ROS-Commands/README.md

 - Tips on managing ROS nodes and topics effectively.

 These files serve as comprehensive guides for beginners to get started with ROS development and familiarize themselves with essential commands and concepts.

+## Contribution

+Special thanks to @nooshin-kohli for her guidance and instruction in the class.
+This README and the associated files were created as part of the class material under her supervision.

+If you have any suggestions or improvements to this repository, feel free to open an issue or create a pull request.
+Your contributions are greatly appreciated!